IBCNServices/tengu-docs/_posts/0000-00-00-getting-started.md

 nano pf.yaml
 ```

 Put the following configuration in the file.
-You can see the ip in `juju status --format tabular`. *Please note that this will overwrite the port-forward config of the dhcp server.
+You can see the ip in `juju status --format tabular`.
+Note that the dhcp-server has some reserved ports that cannot be used for forwarding such as port `8080`. *Please note that this will overwrite the port-forward config of the dhcp server.
 If the dhcp-server already forwards ports and you want to keep those forwards, you need to include them in the config.
 You can see the current port-forward config of the dhcp-server by running  `juju get dhcp-server`.*

 ```yaml
 dhcp-server: